CCA Glasgow, 26 January 2017, 7–9.30pm

-This free screening event will include an introduction from curator Marcus Jack, a newly commissioned performance responding to the archive from Berlin and Glasgow based artist Carrie Skinner, and a live Q&A session with Lutz Mommartz, archivist Stefan Silies, and Marcus Jack.
+This free screening event will include an introduction from curator Marcus Jack, a newly commissioned performance responding to the archive from Berlin and Glasgow based artist Carrie Skinner, Q&A with filmmaker Lutz Mommartz, and is accompanied by a limited edition print newspaper.

 Lutz Mommartz (b.
 1934, Erkelenz) began working with 16mm film in 1967 whilst working for local government in Düsseldorf.
 In the same year Mommartz was awarded for his work Selbstschüsse at EXPRMNTL 4 (Festival du Film Expérimental de Knokke-le-Zoute, Belgium), an event since credited as a turning point in the spread of structuralist and avant-garde film across Europe.
 Its influence was felt in the tentative formation of a European Filmmakers Co-op and markedly on the members of the London Filmmakers Co-op, now LUX.
 From 1978 to 1999 Mommartz taught at the Kunstakademie Münster as the Professor of Film.
 Mommartz now lives and works between Düsseldorf and Berlin.